Whilst this site gives a fairly detailed account of the Navigation, those seeking further information might find the following resources of interest.

 Itchen Navigation Heritage Trail Project

-A site called www.itchennavigation.org.uk used to give details and news of the project to conserve the Navigation but this was superseded by a much diminished part of the Hampshire & Isle of Wight Wildlife Trust website.
-During 2018, all reference to the Itchen Navigation on their website at http://www.hiwwt.org.uk/ seems to have been removed.
+A site called www.itchennavigation.org.uk used to give details and news of the project to conserve the Navigation but this was superseded by a much diminished part of the Hampshire & Isle of Wight Wildlife Trust (HIWWT) website.
+During 2018, all reference to the Itchen Navigation on their website at https://www.hiwwt.org.uk/ seems to have been removed.
 However, a few of the documents that were available via this site are listed in the table of documents above.
+Unfortunately, some of the historical information in their documents is not error free.

 River Itchen Archaeological Project Website